Large deviations for the 3D dimer model: Local moves

 \subsection{Local moves in two dimensions}

-In two dimensions, a \textit{local move} or \textit{flip} is the operation of choosing a pair of parallel dimers in the tiling, and switching them out for the other pair.
+In two dimensions, a \textit{local move} or \textit{flip}\termindex{Chapter 3!local move/flip} is the operation of choosing a pair of parallel dimers in the tiling, and switching them out for the other pair.
 See Figures \ref{fig:flip} and \ref{fig:flip sequence}.

 Let $R$ be a subgraph of $\mathbb{Z}^2$ and let $\mathcal{T}(R)$ be a graph on the set of dimer tilings of $R$ where two tilings $\tau$ and $\tau'$ are connected by an edge if they differ by a single flip.
 It is shown using height functions in \cite{Thurston} that if $R\subset \mathbb{Z}^2$ is simply connected and finite, then any two dimer tilings of $R$ differ by a finite sequence of flips.
 In other words, $\mathcal{T}(R)$ is a connected graph.